-21.29 Guidance on the use of native species and climate change can be found in the Wandsworth Open Space Study, Wandsworth Biodiversity Strategy, Biodiversity Action Plan (forthcoming), the Mayor of London's Biodiversity Strategy and the London Tree and Woodland Framework.
-Information on areas of deficiency in access to nature in London is managed and updated by GiGL and will be made available via their website www.gigl.org.uk.
-Details of habitat survey findings for the borough's SINC sites can be found at Enable's website https://enablelc.org/parks-about-us/biodiversity/sinc.

-21.30 The protection and enhancement of biodiversity should be treated as integral to any new development scheme, not as an 'add-on'.
+- adapting to the effects of climate change on living organisms and societies is increasingly at the heart of environmental management strategies - 21.30 Guidance on the use of native species and climate change can be found in the Wandsworth Open Space Study, Wandsworth Biodiversity Strategy, Biodiversity Action Plan (forthcoming), the Mayor of London's Biodiversity Strategy and the London Tree and Woodland Framework.
+Information on areas of deficiency in access to nature in London is managed and updated by GiGL and will be made available via their website www.gigl.org.uk. - 21.31 The protection and enhancement of biodiversity should be treated as integral to any new development scheme, not as an 'add-on'.
 Layout, design, buildings, external lighting and landscaping schemes should take account of existing biodiversity features and habitats.
 New development should include new or enhanced features and habitats, design (such as green roofs) and landscaping (including trees) that promote biodiversity, including provision for their management.
 Proposals should give consideration to the need for species to move between habitats and therefore seek to connect with existing green corridors where it is appropriate to do so.
-All development, particularly for new and replacement buildings and extensions to buildings, should utilise opportunities to attract new species to a site.
-This can include the incorporation of artificial nest boxes and bricks in buildings to provide nesting and roosting opportunities for birds, including species under threat such as swifts, house martins, swallows and house sparrows, and where appropriate, bats.
-Swift bricks integrated into new buildings are preferred, as these are suitable for multiple bird species.
-As outlined in the National Planning Practice Guidance, these relatively small features can achieve important benefits for wildlife.
-Applicants will be expected to provide details of such features as part of planning applications.
-All these features must also be protected during construction works, and this may be secured by a planning condition, as will subsequent maintenance and monitoring.

-21.31 National Government's guidance for Habitat Regulations Assessments specifies that assessments must consider any project that might have an impact on a designation.
-When assessing development proposals, the Council will consider the impact the proposal has on the designation or in close proximity to the designation.
-Whether or not a proposed development impacts on a designated site will depend on the type of proposal, the reason for designation, and the level of designation.
-More mobile priority or protected species are more likely to be impacted by developments further away than static or site faithful species.

-21.32 Biodiversity net gain is an approach to development that aims to leave the natural environment in a measurably better state than previously found.
-The Environment Act mandates nationally a 10% increase in the net biodiversity of land seeking planning permission.
-The Act requires that biodiversity net gain will be delivered within the existing planning and development process and that a grant of planning permission will be subject to a pre-commencement condition requiring a biodiversity net gain plan to be approved.
-The Act also requires the creation of Local Nature Recovery Networks and Strategies which can help identify and support the recovery of important habitats in the borough.
-Once the relevant mandatory requirement inserted into the Town and Country Planning Act 1990, it will be considered alongside the Local Plan requirements.
+All these features must also be protected during construction works, and this may be secured by a planning condition, as will subsequent maintenance and monitoring. - 21.32 Biodiversity net gain is an approach to development that aims to leave the natural environment in a measurably better state than previously found.
+At the time of writing the Regulation 19 Plan, the Environment Bill is in its final stages, and it is anticipated that it will mandate nationally a 10% increase in the net biodiversity of land seeking planning permission.
+The Bill requires that biodiversity net gain will be delivered within the existing planning and development process and that a grant of planning permission will be subject to a pre-commencement condition requiring a biodiversity net gain plan to be approved.
+The Bill also requires the creation of Local Nature Recovery Networks and Strategies which can help identify and support the recovery of important habitats in the borough.
+Once the Bill has been enacted and the relevant mandatory requirement inserted into the Town and Country Planning Act 1990, this requirement will be incorporated in this Local Plan through a modification.